-With one preseason game in the books (a 24-10 win over the Colts) let’s talk about some things that we have seen and heard so far.
+With one preseason game in the books (a 31-3 loss to the Patriots) along with my attendance at practice on August 1, let’s talk about some things that we have seen and heard so far from the Lions

-Next up for the Lions are games on the 19th against the Jets, and then the 25th against the Patriots.
+Next up for the Lions are games on the 17th against the Texans, and then the 23rd against the Bills.
 I will have more on these games in my next report later this month.

 The Definitive Fantasy Information Service

 UPDATED: NFL Game Matchup Analysis & Mastermind Moments!

 OK, the big day has come and gone; your draft is over.
 You assembled an impressive roster thanks to a lot of time, energy and research dedicated to that task.Tweets by @FFMastermind